JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 The ID is a technical value used to identify the plugin in the IDE and [JetBrains Marketplace](https://plugins.jetbrains.com).
 Please use characters, numbers, and `'.'`/`'-'`/`'_'` symbols only and keep it reasonably short.

-**Make sure to pick a stable ID, as the value cannot be changed between the plugin versions.**
+> Make sure to pick a stable ID, as the value cannot be changed later after public release.
+>
+{style="warning"}

 {style="narrow"}
 Required